 As the species is known to occur at the offset site no reference site is required for monitoring the population of GSM.
-However, prior to surveys being conducted, reports of GSM flying in or around Melbourne are likely to provide a useful indicator to identify the start of the flight season around Shelford.
+However, prior to surveys being conducted, reports of GSM flying in or around Melbourne are likely to provide a useful indicator to identify the start of the flight season around Glenhope.

-Monitoring for GSM will occur every second year (i.e. years 2, 4, 6, 8 and 10) during the flight season.
-While some information on the abundance of GSM within the offset site is provided by Biosis (2018) this survey does not represent four systematic surveys and does not record information relating to habitat condition within the offset.
+Monitoring for GSM will occur every year during the flight season.
+While some information on the abundance of GSM within the offset site is provided by Hamilton Environmental Services (2015, 2018 & 2019) these surveys are not evenly distributed across the site, do not represent four systematic surveys and do not record information relating to habitat condition within the offset.
 Baseline monitoring data on the distribution and abundance of GSM within the offset site is therefore required to be collected during the 2019/20 flight season.
 Repeated monitoring of these transects every second year for the duration of this OMP will be conducted to evaluate the persistence and relative abundance of Golden Sun Moth at this site.
 Ongoing monitoring every second year will then be required until 2038.